isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-information-theory/quantum-information-theory.typ

 #definition[
     Write $S_"SEP" = {"separable density matrices"}$, which is convex and compact.
 By the Hahn-Banach theorem, for all $rho in.not S_"SEP"$, there exists a hyperplane determined by a Hermitian operator $omega$ such that $tr(rho omega) < 0$ and $tr(sigma omega) >= 0$ for all $sigma in S_"SEP"$. $omega$ is called an *entanglement witness* for $rho$.

-    By the Choi-Jamiolkowski isomorphism, // TODO: I don't get how this applies, since omega isn't necessarily a state?
-    $omega$ corresponds to a map $Lambda$ via the following: $ omega = (Lambda tp id_B)(ket(phi) bra(phi)).
+    By the Choi-Jamiolkowski isomorphism, $omega$ corresponds to a map $Lambda$ via the following: $ omega = (Lambda tp id_B)(ket(phi) bra(phi)).
     $
 ]<def:entanglement-witness>